MattWittbrodt/pet_analysis/README.md

     1. [Individual Contrast Set Up](#ind_set_up)

 ## General function of code <a name="general_function"></a>
-The code is separated into two main components: data cleaning and analysis.
+The code is separated into two main components: dat a cleaning and analysis.
 All scripts can be accessed natively through the MATLAB terminal by adding folder to path (assuming the folder is in your documents folder:
 ```matlab
 addpath(genpath('~/Documents/pet_analysis'));
 ```